Daniel Adams, MArch

 Master of Architecture

-Northeastern offers a Master of Architecture degree accredited by the National Architectural Accrediting Board.
+Northeastern University offers a Master of Architecture degree accredited by the National Architectural Accrediting Board.

 The program leverages the school’s outstanding faculty and pragmatically grounded curriculum.
 The physical and cultural context of Boston serves as a laboratory for the program’s design studios and is design focused but with a different approach than many schools.
 We find opportunities for innovation within the real estate and construction industries and current policy debates—rather than outside them.
 This is how we intend to move architects to the center of the discussion about the future of our cities.